Haiti: Duvalier dynasty (1957–1986)

-In 1956–57 Haiti underwent severe political turmoil; Magloire was forced to resign and leave the country in 1956 and he was followed by four short-lived presidencies.
-In the September 1957 election François Duvalier was elected President of Haiti.
-Known as 'Papa Doc' and initially popular, Duvalier remained President until his death in 1971.
-He advanced black interests in the public sector, where over time, people of color had predominated as the educated urban elite.
-Not trusting the army, despite his frequent purges of officers deemed disloyal, Duvalier created a private militia known as Tontons Macoutes ("Bogeymen"), which maintained order by terrorizing the populace and political opponents.
-In 1964 Duvalier proclaimed himself 'President for Life'; an uprising against his rule that year in Jérémie was violently suppressed, with the ringleaders publicly executed and hundreds of mixed-raced citizens in the town killed.
+In 1956–57, Haiti underwent severe political turmoil; Magloire was forced to resign and leave the country in 1956, and he was followed by four short-lived presidencies.
+In the September 1957 election, François Duvalier was elected president.
+Known as 'Papa Doc' and initially popular, Duvalier remained president until his death in 1971.
+He advanced black interests in the public sector, where over time people of color had predominated as the educated urban elite.
+Not trusting the army despite his frequent purges of officers deemed disloyal, Duvalier created a private militia known as Tontons Macoutes ("Bogeymen"), which maintained order by terrorizing the populace and political opponents.
+In 1964, Duvalier proclaimed himself 'President for Life'; an uprising against his rule that year in Jérémie was violently suppressed, with the ringleaders publicly executed and hundreds of mixed-raced citizens in the town killed.
 The bulk of the educated and professional class began leaving the country, and corruption became widespread.
 Duvalier sought to create a personality cult, identifying himself with Baron Samedi, one of the loa (or lwa), or spirits, of Haitian Vodou.
-Despite the well-publicized abuses under his rule, Duvalier's firm anti-Communism earned him the support of the Americans, who furnished the country with aid.
+Despite the well-publicized abuses under his rule, Duvalier's firm anti-communist stance earned him the support of the United States, who furnished the country with aid.